 Dining: Meals are taken communally.

 Children: Children aged 8 years and over are welcome.
-There is no age of booking the lodge for exclusive use.
+There is no age limit if booking the lodge for exclusive use.

 Health: The Pantanal is not a high risk malarial area, though prophylactics may be needed in the wet season.
 We advise visitors check the latest medical advice.